Did I mention dogs yet? Dogs. I spend a lot of time with dogs.

 Favorite dog-related authors: Karen Pryor, Kathy Sdao, Patricia McConnell, Jean Donaldson (although I used to hate her), Debbie Jacobs, Laura VanArendonk Baugh.
 I spend a probably unwise amount of time reading the blog Eileenanddogs.

-Television: Doctor Who.
-I lived under a cultural rock until about five years ago, so I'm struggling to catch up on TV shows and movies that everyone else takes for granted.
-If I seem more than slightly culturally ignorant, be patient.
-Other shows I enjoy: The IT Crowd, Sherlock, Bokurano, Once Upon A Time (Seasons 1-3), Heroes, Alphas, Fringe, Battlestar Galactica, Code Geass, Daredevil, Arrow, Jessica Jones, Orange is the New Black.
+Television: Doctor Who, The IT Crowd, Sherlock, Bokurano, Once Upon A Time (Seasons 1-3), Heroes, Alphas, Fringe, Battlestar Galactica, Code Geass, Daredevil, Arrow, Jessica Jones, Orange is the New Black, Being Human, Revolution.

 Music: Vertical Horizon, The Script, symphonic metal, folk metal, industrial.
 (No, the combination doesn't make sense to me either.)